TeoMendoza/3D-Brawler/README.md

 - **Ability 1 – Frost-Tipped Bolts**: Temporarily imbues bolts with slowing effects.
 - **Ability 2 – Net Shot**: Launches a net that immobilizes the target briefly.
 - **Ability 3 – Smoke Bomb**: Creates a cloud that blocks vision for all players.
-- **Ultimate – Apex Predator**: Heightens senses and power, increasing speed, damage, and awareness of enemies.
+- **Ultimate – Apex Predator**: Heightens senses and power, increasing speed, damage, and awareness of enemies (able to see through smoke bomb).

 ---